TomB-134/MinimalMenu/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue)
 ![Game version](https://img.shields.io/badge/minecraft-1.16.2-blueviolet)

-Removes unnecessary clutter from the title screen, like the realms button and accessibility buttons which are still available through the options screen.
-This mod is compatible with mod menu.
+Removes the clutter from the title screen.
+This small lightweight mod gets rid of the language, accessibility, and Minecraft Realm boxes.
+All are independently configurable.
+This mod also has compatibility with mod menu.

 ## Installation